jon-mccormack/ds18x20-pico-mqtt/README.md

 cmake --build .
 ```

-The binaries will now be available in the `/build` directory.
+The binaries will now be available in the `/build` directory!

 ## Running